The Members of Mayur Uniquoters Limited

-| ||CARE A1+ |
+| ||Stable / CARE A1+ |

 13. BOARD AND COMMITTEE MEETINGS

+During the year under review 4 (Four) Board meetings were held i.e. on June 29 2020August 13 2020 November 10 2020 and February 12 2021.
 The details of Board and otherCommittee meetings held during the financial year ended on March 31 2021 are set out inthe Corporate Governance Report which forms part of this report.
 The gap between twoconsecutive meetings was within the time period stipulated under the Act SecretarialStandard-1 and the listing regulations.

 14. DIRECTORS AND KEY MANAGERIAL PERSONNEL

-In accordance with the provisions of the Act and the Articles of Association ofthe Company Mr. Arun Kumar Bagaria Whole Time Director designated as Executive Directorof the Company is liable to retire by rotation at the ensuing Annual GeneralMeeting (AGM) and being eligible has offered himself for re-appointment.
+In accordance with the provisions of the section 152 of the Act and the Articlesof Association of the Company Mr. Suresh Kumar Poddar Chairman and Managing Director& CEO of the Company is liable to retire by rotation at the ensuing Annual GeneralMeeting (AGM) and being eligible has offered himself for re-appointment.

 Necessary resolutions for the appointment/ reappointment of aforesaid Directorswherever applicable have been incorporated in the notice convening the ensuing AGM.
 Asrequired under the listing regulations and Secretarial Standards on General Meetingsissued by ICSI the relevant details of Directors retiring by rotation and/or seekingappointment/re-appointment at the ensuing AGM are furnished as Annexure A to the notice ofAGM.

-During the financial year 2019-20 there was no change in the KMPs of theCompany.
+During the financial year 2020-21 there was no change in the KMPs of theCompany.